|

 How long is Race/LA?

-The race begins at 9:30 am and usually finishes between 3:00 and 4:00 pm.
-Most races are divided into two legs, separated by a 20 minute rest stop.
+The race begins at 8:30 am and usually finishes between 2:30 and 3:00 pm.
+Most races are divided into two legs, separated by a brief rest stop around lunch time.

 Can children participate?